Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Introduction

 Also in section 2, for a compact 4-manifold with an {\bf integrable} $J$, we show that subgroups $H_J^+(M)$ and $H_J^-(M)$ relate naturally with the (complex) Dolbeault cohomology groups.
 We also show that a complex type decomposition for cohomology does not hold for non-integrable almost complex structures (see Lemma \ref{Hitchin-lemma} and Corollary \ref{cxfull}).

-In section 3 we compute the subgroups $H_J^+(M)$ and $H_J^-(M)$ and their dimensions $h^{\pm}_J$ for almost complex structures related to integrable ones.
-The main focus is on {\it metric related} almost complex structures, i.e. almost complex structures which admit a common compatible metric.

-In section 4 we focus on almost complex structures $J$ which admit compatible or tame symplectic forms and we give estimates for the dimensions $h^{\pm}_J$ in this case.
-If there are $J$-compatible symplectic forms, then the collection of cohomology classes of all such forms, the so-called $J-$compatible cone, $\mathcal K_J^c(M)$, is a (nonempty) open convex cone of $H_J^+(M)$.
-Thus it is important to determine the dimension $h_J^+$ of $H_J^+(M)$.
+In section 3 we focus on almost complex structures $J$ which admit compatible or tame symplectic forms and we give estimates for the dimensions $h^{\pm}_J$ in this case.
+If there are $J$-compatible symplectic forms, then the collection of cohomology classes of all such forms, the so-called $J-$compatible cone, $\mathcal K_J^c(M)$, is a subcone of $H^2(M;\mathbb R)$.
+In fact, as a (nonempty) open convex cone.
+Thus it is important to determine $h_J^+$ as well as $H_J^+(M)$.
+Moreover, it is shown in \cite{LZ} that if $J$ is also $C^{\infty}$-full (the sum of $H_J^+(M)$ and $H_J^-(M)$ is $H^2(M;\mathbb R)$), then where $\mathcal K_J^t(M)$ is the collection of cohomology classes of $J-$tamed symplectic forms.
+Thus it is also important to understand the group $H_J^-(M)$.